 Winners of the 2020 Emerging Beardsley Scholar Prize

 I am delighted to announce that two runners-up of the 2020 Emerging Beardsley Scholar Prize are Dickon Edwards (Birkbeck, University of London) with the essay ‘Donald!
 Susan!
 Ronald!
 Brigid!’: The Camp Afterlives of Aubrey Beardsley and Natalia Maslianinova (University of Warsaw) with the piece ‘Something vicious’: The Queer Sensibility of Aubrey Beardsley and Konstantin Somov.
 The winner is Samuel Love (University of York) with the essay The Carnival is Over?
 Beardsley’s Pierrots, The Savoy, and the Moral Battle for Modern Art.
-These three scholarly pieces will be published on the AB Blog during the coming weeks.
 On behalf of the committee, I would like to warmly thank all the participants for their inspiring submissions.

 Call for submissions (closed)

 To mark the foundation of the Aubrey Beardsley Society, a prize for the best short essay on any aspect of Beardsley’s work, life, and reception will be awarded to an outstanding emerging scholar.
 The Society aims to encourage new research that is intellectually adventurous and stylistically accomplished and seeks submissions that highlight Beardsley’s relevance today.